nestauk/ai_genomics/ai_genomics/pipeline/patent_data/README.md

 `python ai_genomics/pipeline/patent_data/get_ai_genomics_patents.py`

-You can pass a the name of the table to query unique ai and genomics patents from.
-If the table does not exist in bigquery, it will create the table then pull unique ai and genomics patents from it.
-If you are going to create a table, please create one in `golden-shine-355915.genomics`.
+You can pass a name of the table to query unique ai and genomics patents from.
+If the table does not exist in `golden-shine-355915.genomics`, it will first create the table then pull unique ai and genomics patents from it.
+Be careful of query limits when creating tables.

 ### Quota limits